erinvdoyle/tarot/README.md

 - Sound toggle buttons
 - Sound effects and animations for correct and incorrect answers
-- Sound effects and animations througout the tarot draw  to simulate shuffling and drawing cards
+- Sound effects and animations throughout the tarot draw  to simulate shuffling and drawing cards
 - The ability to draw and redraw randomly selected tarot cards
 - A quiz score tally that updates with each answer
 - A quiz results blurb determined by the number of points scored